matrix-org/synapse/docs/consent_tracking.md

 template - currently this must always be `en` (for "English");
 internationalisation support is intended for the future.

-The template for the policy itself should be versioned - for example `1.0.html`.
+The template for the policy itself should be versioned and named according to the version: for example `1.0.html`.
 The version of the policy which the user has agreed to is stored in the database.

 Once the templates are in place, make the following changes to `homeserver.yaml`: